 Will white lions survive in the wild?

 There are those who question whether white lions can survive and hunt successfully in the wild.
-This led to many white lion being relocated into zoos and hunting and breeding camps.
+This led to many white lions being relocated into zoos and hunting and breeding camps.

 Generally, lion cubs have a high mortality rate – regardless of their colour.
 Often, they succumb to other predators or other lions, particular during a pride takeover by the new males.
-Perhaps white lion do 'stick out' more and pose a higher risk.
+Perhaps, white lions 'stick out' more and pose a higher risk.

 However, those that do make it to adulthood have proven to be successful hunters.
-Some even say that their prey is often confused by their 'whiteness' and may not even realise that they are lion, making hunting even easier for them.
+Some even say that their prey is often confused by their 'whiteness' and may not even realise that they are lions, making hunting even easier for them.

 In the ancient tribal lands of the Timbavati, white lions are revered as spirits of deceased kings by the local Tsonga people.
 They are said to be imbued with spiritual powers.
 In yet other myths, they are said to be the children of the sun god sent to Earth as divine gifts.